 While it’s intended as a city car, it cruises comfortably on the highway, with 120 km/h presenting no problem.
 It does take some getting used to having the back window right behind one’s head; vehicles that stop a safe distance back still look like they’re an inch away.
-When parking at the mall, it’s best to stay at the front of the spot, lest other drivers swoop in thinking it’s empty.
-Finding diesel can be a problem in some downtown areas, although Smart doesn’t need filling very often.
+When parking at the mall, it’s best to stay at the front of the spot, lest other drivers swoop in, thinking it’s empty.
+Finding diesel can also be a problem in some downtown areas, although the Smart doesn’t need filling very often.

 Both the coupe and cabriolet come in three trim lines.
 The base Pure comes with 15-inch steel wheels, central locking with remote, CD player, storage box in the doors, power windows, and intermittent rear wiper (on the coupe).

 The mid-line Pulse adds 15-inch alloy wheels, three-spoke leather-wrapped wheel with gearshift paddles, clock, tachometer, glass roof with sunscreen (on the coupe), and silver-painted grille.

 The top-line Passion adds air conditioning, Softouch gear program, heated power mirrors, cargo cover and storage nets in the doors.